 The fourth largest of the great lakes in North America happens to be the one with the most fish, and there’s a wide variety on offer here to keep all anglers happy, including small and bigmouth bass, king salmon, perch, lake trout, and walleye.

 Boat launches are plentiful, and you might want to try one of these solid pedal fishing kayaks for some extra help getting around such a vast body of water.

 Species are well established, although sturgeon is regarded as an endangered fish and needs to be avoided or caught and released.
-Be advised that the weather can change in a heartbeat here, and both you and your kayak should be highly visible to other water users.
-Again, yaks with pedals or trolling motors are highly recommended for both safety and efficiency.
+Be advised that the weather can change in a heartbeat here, and both you and your fishing kayak should be highly visible to other water users.
+Again, kayaks with pedals or trolling motors are highly recommended for both safety and efficiency.